-For proper acclimatization in the high altitude, we will climb the Khumbu ice fall several times as part our acclimatization trek to Camp 2 and Camp 3.
+For proper acclimatization in the high altitude, we will climb the Khumbu icefall several times as part of our acclimatization trek to Camp 2 and Camp 3.
 Our team of Himalayan climbers Sherpas will ensure that all the high camps are well equipped with tents, food, and oxygen for the push to the summit.
 Before our push to the summit, we will return to base camp for rest and recovery.
 After we receive confirmation of a favorable weather forecast, we will head up to ABC(Avalanche Base camp).

-We provide you with essential climbing gears like high-altitude tents, solar lights, carpeted dining tents with chairs and tables, oxygen, mask and regulators, climbing ropes etc. We provide nourishing and hygienically prepared food at both base and advanced base camps during your Everest expedition.
+We provide you with essential climbing gears like high-altitude tents, solar lights, carpeted dining tents with chairs and tables, oxygen, mask and regulators, climbing ropes, etc. We provide nourishing and hygienically prepared food at both base and advanced base camps during your Everest expedition.
 Plenty of high-altitude foods will be provided at higher camps.
 Unlike other expedition operators, we don’t charge our climbers extra for all the expedition load ferries from base camp to all the higher camps.

 Leave it to the Sherpas for climbing Mount Everest and other high peaks!
 Climbers will be supported by our climbing Sherpas throughout the expedition.
 Our climbing Sherpas have widespread knowledge of wilderness medical training and have the capacity to deal with general medical issues.
 We have oxygen and complete medical kits as well as a Gamow bag.

 Guides will recommend to the climbers to carry personal micro first-aid kits with them.
 Trekkers must use the latest TOP OUT mask and oxygen regulator along with 4-liter Poisk oxygen bottles.
 There are several tips for the Base Camp Trek as well that may be useful for this expedition.
 Two-way radios and satellite phones are always at hand for communication.
 Our movements depend upon good weather to ensure the safety of all our climbers and supporting team.
 Thus, we have a professional and reliable weather forecast service for the whole duration of the expedition.
 There will be regular info and updates on weather throughout the journey to Everest and back.